Sue: Snakedance… Sounds a bit rude to me.

 Sue: I bet Peter Davison has handled a few snakes in his time.
 He doesn’t need a rubber one to get the job done.

 Sue: He really is tripping this week.
-They aren’t even trying to hide it with scientific mumbo-jumbo.
-The Doctor is tripping his face off.
+They aren’t even trying to hide it with scientific mumbo-jumbo, either.
+The Doctor really is tripping his face off.
 This is not for kids.
 I’m not sure who it’s for, actually.

 Sue: This doesn’t make any sense to me.
 It’s just like that other Mara story.
 The scriptwriter has got his head up his arse.